Zebradil/cloudflare-dynamic-dns/README.md

 State file
 --------------------------------------------------------------------------------

-Setting --with-state-file makes the program to retain the previously used IPv6 address between runs to avoid unnecessary calls to the Cloudflare API.
+Setting --state-file makes the program to retain the previously used IPv6 address between runs to avoid unnecessary calls to the Cloudflare API.

-The flag can be used with or without a value.
 The value is used as the state file path.
-When used without a value, the state file is named after the interface name and the domains, and is stored either in the current directory or in the directory specified by the STATE_DIRECTORY environment variable.
+When used with an empty value, the state file is named after the interface name and the domains, and is stored either in the current directory or in the directory specified by the STATE_DIRECTORY environment variable.

 The STATE_DIRECTORY environment variable is automatically set by systemd.
 It can be set manually when running the program outside of systemd.